YaleDHLab/trails/README.md

 trails --inputs "images/*.jpg" --metadata "image_metadata.json"
 ```

-**Iterating Quickly**
+**Limit Dataset Size**

-To iterate quickly, use the `--limit` flag to only process a small subset of your collection:
+To artificially limit the size of a dataset, use the `--limit` flag to only process a small subset of your collection:

 ```bash
 trails --inputs "images/*.jpg" --limit 100